Yegor-men/tracetorch/README.md

 import torch
 from torch import nn
 import tracetorch as tt
-from tracetorch import snn, rnn
+from tracetorch import snn, rnn, ssm

 device = "cuda" if torch.cuda.is_available() else "cpu"